steven-hill/Faraway-Frames/README.md

 - explore all Studio Ghibli films
 - search for films by title
 - view details about each film
+- support for portrait and landscape on iPhone and iPad

 ### Requirements
 - Swift 6